 Pesoitta (MH490r)

-This black-line drawing of the simplex glyph for the personal name or occupational reference, Pexoita, shows a European-type scale for weighing goods.
-It has a horizontal line with a rounded cup hanging from each end.
+This black-line drawing of the simplex glyph for the personal name or occupational reference, Pexoitta, shows a Roman-type scale for weighing goods.
+It has a horizontal line with a rounded cup suspended from each end.
 Each cup is held by three strings.

 Stephanie Wood

 Weight is peso in Spanish, which is the root of this Nahuatlized reference to a scale.
-The remainder of the word could be the verb itta, to see, possibly referring to the occupation of overseeing the weighing of goods.
+The remainder of the word could be the verb itta, to see, possibly referring to the occupation of overseeing the weighing of goods or a visual rendering to see if two quantities can bring a balance.

 Stephanie Wood